Do you need a permit?

 Permission for all types of aerial work will normally be given for a fixed period up to a maximum of 12 months.
 Permission will not be granted beyond the validity of the certificate of insurance or the certificate of airworthiness, whichever expires first.

 Where insurance expires within a 12 month period the permit may be extended for the balance of the 12 months on receipt of evidence that coverage has been appropriately renewed.

 An application should be submitted at least two working days before the first flight is due to be undertaken.

 Note that for first time applicants or complex activities an application should be submitted at least 30 days before the aerial work is due to take place.

 Information or documents that will be required to be submitted in support of an application:

-- A copy of the Certificate of Airworthiness or if the C of A is not time limited please also supply a copy of the latest annual maintenance entry in the aircraft log book.
+A copy of the Certificate of Airworthiness (C of A) or if the C of A is not time limited please also supply a copy of the latest annual maintenance entry in the aircraft log book.

-- A copy of the Certificate of Liability Insurance for passenger, third party and war risks for aircraft to be used.
-The level of insurance must meet the minimum requirements of insurance for passenger and third party liability set out in Regulation (EC) 785/2004.
-More information can be found here Insurance.
+A copy of the Certificate of Liability Insurance for passenger, third party and war risks for aircraft to be used.
+The level of insurance must meet the minimum requirements of insurance for passenger and third party liability set out in Regulation (785/2004.

 Declarations that will be made in the form